reframejs/reframe/examples/basics/pages/glitter/readme.template.md

-This page shows code using CSS and static assets as described above.
+This page exhibits code that uses CSS and static assets.

 ~~~js
 !INLINE ./GlitterPage.config.js